FabLabLuebeckEV/Print4Life/readme.md

 * Create an application to get an API Key and it's password
 * Update: ecosystem-*, config.ts, environment* with OrgID (top right corner on every page), API Key and API password

+If iot-tests fail, try deleting existing testcase-users as there might be an incorrect entry

 ## Use Node-Debugger with VSCode

 If you use this boilerplate with VSCode you can run the debugger for node with ```npm run api-dev``` and use the feature in the bottom line 'auto attach' when running 'Attach to NPM'.
 This auto attaches the debugger to the running npm process.